Luantrannew/AJSP/README.md

 Any derivative work must clearly state it is based on this project Commercial usage is strictly prohibited without explicit licensing agreement

-Please contact the author at example@email.com for permission requests.
+Please contact the author at tranduyluantranduyluan@gmail.com for permission requests    .
 ---

 <p align="center">Developed with ❤️ for efficient job data collection</p>